 The down and dirty "Bama" is more like a collection of bars within a bar.
 It has upstairs, downstairs, inside, and outside bars, has a number of stages, and it is right on the beach.
 It is home to the annual Interstate Mullet Toss.
 Jimmy Buffett's song "Bama Breeze", although not mentioned by name, was written about the Flora-Bama.
 In his song "Rag Top Day", Buffett sings, "We gonna cruise on down to the Gulf, and listen to some Western music, get ourselves a cool one at the Flora-Bama."
 Kenny Chesney's "Coastal" mentions the Flora-Bama saying "We just take a little getaway, cruise it down the A1A, Flora-Bama to the Keys"

-Yes, the Bama is still rebuilding after Hurricane Ivan, but don’t expect anything other than its original rustic look.
+The Bama is done rebuilding after Hurricane Ivan, but don’t expect anything other than its original rustic look.
 If you are a beach bar aficionado, you must visit the Flora-Bama.
 To paraphrase and take a little liberty with one of Jimmy Buffett’s songs, “It is hard to describe the Flora-Bama, if you haven’t seen it”.

 Just east of Perdido Key is Pensacola, the home of the Blue Angels, the U.S. Navy Flight Demonstration Squadron.
 Cross over the bridge from the mainland to Santa Rosa Island, and you are on Pensacola Beach.
 Santa Rosa Island is one of the longest barrier islands in the world.
 A good portion of the eastern end of the island is the National Seashore.
 Pensacola Beach is on the west end of the Island.